The technologies framework provides a range of different contexts for learning that draw on important aspects of everyday life and work.

 It includes creative, practical and work-related experiences and outcomes in business, computing science, food, textiles, craft, design, engineering, graphics and applied technologies.

-Learning in the technologies enables children to:
+Learning in the technologies enables me to:

 - develop an understanding of the role and impact of technologies in changing and influencing societies